Blosc/c-blosc2/sframe.rst

 Overview
 --------
 The sparse frame implementation allows the storage of different Blosc data chunks sparse on-disk.
-For this feature it is used a frame file, which was implemented for sequentially on-disk storage purposes.
+For this feature it is used a contiguous frame file, which was implemented for sequentially on-disk storage purposes.

-A frame file is a binary file
-composed of a header, a chunks section and a trailer.
+A contiguous frame file is a binary file composed of a header, a chunks section and a trailer.
 The header contains information needed to decompress the chunks and the trailer contains a user meta data chunk and a fingerprint.
-As seen in the comparative image below (on the left the frame structure and on the right the sparse frame structure), the chunks section is composed of all the data chunks of the frame plus the index chunk.
-This last one contains the index to each chunk (where each chunk begins inside the frame file).
+As seen in the comparative image below (on the left the contiguous frame and on the right the sparse frame), the chunks section is composed of all the data chunks of the contiguous frame plus the index chunk.
+This last one contains the index to each chunk (where each chunk begins inside the contiguous frame file).
 All of this is stored sequentially, that means one part is followed by the next one without (initially) any empty spaces.

-However, in a sparse frame the chunks are already stored in a specified directory as independent binary files.
+However, in an sparse frame the chunks are already stored in a specified directory as independent binary files.
 But there is still the
 need to store the information to decompress the chunks as well as a place to store user meta data.
-This is stored in the `chunks.b2frame`, which is in fact a frame file with the main difference that its chunks section is only composed of the index chunk.
+This is stored in the `chunks.b2frame`, which is in fact a contiguous frame file with the main difference that its chunks section is only composed of the index chunk.
 Thus, as seen in the image following, the `chunks.b2frame` file is composed of the header, the index chunk and the trailer.